mk-fg/fgtk/README.rst

 Script to download any time slice of a twitch.tv VoD (video-on-demand).

+This is a unix-ish OS version, github user Choonster has Windows version in `Choonster/fgtk repo`_.

 youtube-dl - the usual tool for the job - `doesn't support neither seeking to time nor length limits`_, but does a good job of getting a VoD m3u8 playlist with chunks of the video (--get-url option).